Convair NB-36H: Operational history

 The NB-36H completed 47 test flights and 215 hours of flight time (during 89 of which the reactor was operated) between September 17, 1955, and March 1957 over New Mexico and Texas.
-The test flights revealed that with the shielding used, the crew would not be endangered by radiation from the reactor, but that there was a risk of radioactive contamination in the event of an accident.
+Test flights showed that the shielding protected the crew from reactor radiation, but that an accident could still cause radioactive contamination.

-In 1957, at the end of its run of flight tests, the NB-36H was decommissioned and scrapped at Carswell.
+In 1957, after its flight tests ended, the NB-36H was decommissioned and scrapped at Carswell.
 The nuclear reactor was removed.
-With Cold War tensions increasing in the late 1950s, the US government pushed for development of a heavy bomber with jet engines.
+As Cold War tensions increased in the late 1950s, the US government pushed to develop a heavy bomber with jet engines.

-Parallel programs of nuclear and conventional aircraft development sought to achieve this goal, but progress on the nuclear plane was slow.
-President Dwight Eisenhower was not convinced of the need for the program and he did not assign any urgency to it, although he did maintain funding.
+Parallel nuclear and conventional aircraft programs sought to achieve this goal, but progress on the nuclear plane was slow.
+President Dwight Eisenhower was not convinced of the need for the program, and he did not assign any urgency to it, although he did maintain funding.
 By the late 1950s the concept of nuclear-powered planes was increasingly seen by Congress as redundant, given the ongoing advances in supersonic aviation and ballistic missile development.

 In March 1961, shortly after he took office, President John F. Kennedy canceled the program.
 In his statement, Kennedy commented that the prospect of nuclear-powered planes was still very remote, despite 15 years of development and expenditure of around $1 billion.
 The Convair X-6 was never built, and the NB-36H is to date the only American aircraft to carry an operational nuclear reactor.
 The scientific work carried out for the project did have some lasting value, however, including methods for handling liquid metals and fused salts, which aided the development of nuclear generators and reactors used by NASA.

 Specifications

 The NB-36H in flight.
-Note the 2 pods; each was mounted near the wingtips of the aircraft and both carried two GE J47 jet engines each.
+Note the 2 pods; each was mounted near the wingtips of the aircraft and carried two GE J47 jet engines each.